 Mr. QUIE.
-Mr. Chairman, will the gen-
+Mr. Chairman, will the gentleman yield?

-tleman yield?
 Mr. McCLORY.
-I yield to the gentle-
+I yield to the gentleman from Minnesota.

-man from Minnesota.

 Mr. QUIE.
 Mr. Chairman, I thank the gentleman from Illinois for yielding.
 The testimony of Commissioner Chapman of the INS, indicated there are about 2.5 million illegal aliens who enter the United States each year.
-In the city of New York, for example, it is estimated there are 1 million illegal aliens.
-That would have a tremendous impact on the would in some political subdivisions if those voting or registered are compared to both citizens and noncitizens of voting

-We are going to have that same difficulty it seems to me with the Vietnamese, and even though they are going to be spread all over the United States pretty evenly now, if they are like other aliens who have come to this country they will tend to concentrate in certain places. which could throw off the percentages in those counties.
+In the city of age.
+We are going to have that same difficulty it seems to me with the Vietnamese, and even though they are going to be spread all over the United States pretty evenly now, if they are like other aliens who have come to this country they will tend to concentrate in certain places, which could throw off the percentages in those counties.